A Hidden Gem

 Residents of West Leigh have the most convenient access of any residents in the Charlottesville area to the Blue Ridge Parkway and Shenandoah National Park.
 The park is home to Skyline Drive, which runs the length of the park along the ridge of the Blue Ridge Mountains.
 Skyline overlooks the Shenandoah Valley to the west and the piedmont to the east.

 West Leigh residents also have access, directly south of the Park, to Wintergreen Resort and Nelson County’s Route 151 Wine Trail.
 Wintergreen is a four-season recreational resort set amidst 11,000 acres on the eastern slopes of the Blue Ridge.
-Activities at Wintergreen run the gamut from 45 holes of golf, to skiing & snowboarding, to hiking & fly-fishing.
-Route 151 is home to host of breweries, wineries, and cideries.
+Activities at Wintergreen run the gamut from 45 holes of golf to skiing & snowboarding, to hiking & fly-fishing.
+Route 151 is home to a host of breweries, wineries, and cideries.
 Devil’s Backbone Brewing Company, Veritas Vineyard, and Bold Rock Hard Cider are just some of the many nationally renowned companies that can be found out in Nelson.